kevinsogo/compgen/docs_src/CONTEST.md

 A couple of things to keep in mind:

 - The `ALLDATA` folder needs to be copied to each judge computer.
-It must be located in the same absolute path across all jduge computers.
+It must be located in the same absolute path across all judge computers.
 This is a PC2 requirement.
 This also means that all judge computers must be identical, including the name of the current user.

     I suggest placing the `ALLDATA` folder in `/home/[user]/[contestcode]/ALLDATA` to make it simple.
 And then in the admin, go to the *Problems* tab, click *Set Judge's Data Path*, and paste the absolute path to `ALLDATA` there.

 - `kg kontest` expects that the command `kg make all` has been run for every problem.
+If you want to force run `kg make all` across all problems, pass the `-m` option to `kg kontest`.

 A working example is provided in `examples/contest.json`.
 You can run these to test it: